Mohammed Merah was on the U.S. no-fly list, a U.S. intelligence official says

 “He was completely cut off from reality,” Etelin said on CNN affiliate BFM-TV.

-Ebba Kalondo, the senior news editor of the television network France 24, told CNN's "Erin Burnett OutFront" earlier that the suspect called her about two hours before police surrounded his home and laid out details of the killings that only police would have known -- "very, very specific information" such as the number of shots fired and the shell casings left behind.
+Ebba Kalondo, the senior news editor of the television network France 24, told CNN’s “Erin Burnett OutFront” that the suspect had called her about two hours before police arrived at his residence and laid out details of the killings that only police would have known – “very, very specific information” such as the number of shots fired and the shell casings left behind.

 “He seemed to be very aware that a massive manhunt was under way for him,” Kalondo said.
 “He said he wasn’t scared, and that neither capture nor death scared him at all.”

-Merah had been under surveillance by French intelligence for years, Interior Minister Gueant said.
+Merah had been under surveillance by French intelligence for years, Interior Minister Claude Gueant said.

 He had “already committed certain infractions, some with violence,” Gueant said.

 Merah was sentenced 15 times by a Toulouse juvenile court when he was a minor, Molins said.